DeshmukhChinmay/Wanderer/README.md

 The documentation for the web application is available on our 'Wiki' page.

+The web application has been deployed on Heroku.
+Click on the following link to access the application: [Wanderer](https://blooming-tundra-46644.herokuapp.com/)

 ## Installation Instructions to run the website locally

 1) Clone the repository onto your local machine.